Introduction to Living in New Zealand

 New Zealand is a top destination for skilled migrants and international professionals seeking strong workβlife balance, safety, and a high quality of life.
 While salaries are generally lower than in Australia or Singapore, living costs can also be more manageable, especially outside Auckland and Wellington.
+However, property prices and rent prices have continued to rise, impacting affordability for many households.

 β